May 9th, 2017

 Nick Moran is the Creative Director of Time Run.
-He is responsible for the game design for both of Time Run’s games: The Celestial Chain and The Lance Of Longinus, as well as defining the characters and world of Time Run.
+This immersive escape room experience in London is on the top of the lists of many veteran ER players.
+Nick is responsible for the game design for both of Time Run’s games: The Celestial Chain and The Lance Of Longinus, as well as defining the characters and world of Time Run.
 His specialty is the intersection between game design and narrative, having worked as a freelance narrative designer for nearly a decade.

 In June 2016 Marko Maučec co-founded the Economic Interest Group: Association of Escape Room Activities of Slovenia.
 With their united appearance they have managed to make great steps forward by getting media attention, attracting more players, gaining the attention of Slovenian tourist organizations and eventually even lowering Escape Room’s VAT rate by changing their business categorization.

 Come to Marko’s talk to learn more about the scene in Slovenia and how their Escape Rooms have started to organize themselves.